What is moissanite?

 Is moissanite expensive?

 In comparison to diamonds, moissanite costs approximately 80% less than diamonds.
-Stones are always in the VS clarity range.
+Moissanite stones are always in the VS clarity range or higher.
 Moissanite engagement rings in Toronto, and Canada more broadly, retail closer to or slightly above the cost of other semi-precious gemstone engagement rings depending on the brand, color, and size of the center stone.

-Forever Ring offers it's house brand Forever Ring Moissanite, Neo moissanite, Harro Gem, Colvard Forever One to ensure we can accommodate every customer.
+Forever Ring offers it's house brand Forever Ring Moissanite, Colvard Forever One, Harro Gem and Neo to ensure we can accommodate every customer's request.

 Does lab-grown mean it's not real?

 Lab-grown means re-creating what is available in nature and should not to be confused with synthetic stones that are completely man-made.
 The marketing of diamonds has been very successful, but natural moissanite is truly rare.
 To date, the largest natural moissanite crystal found is only 4 mm!
-Aside from being a clear gemstone, moissanite and diamonds are chemically and optically different with moissanite reflecting more light and a bit more color.
-Personally, we think it is prettier than a diamond, but we may be bias :)
+Aside from being a clear gemstone, moissanite and diamonds are chemically and optically different.
+Moissanite out sparkles any diamond and reflects a bit more color.